-- MS Student – Mechanical Engineering
+- MS Mechanical Engineering – University of Illinois (2021)

 - Bachelor in Mechanical Engineering – Auburn University (2018)

 - B.S. in Physics – Auburn University (2018)

 - Research Interests: Control & Design Optimization for Power & Thermal Systems